 This forms the first Level of the IQP Practicing Certificate.

-This workshop is practical training on the purpose and procedures required for the completion of the monthly inspections (owners checks) on specified systems as required by the NZ Building Act and Building Regulations.
+This workshop is practical training on the purpose and procedures required for the completion of the daily/monthly inspections (owners checks) on specified systems as required by the NZ Building Act and Building Regulations.

 The course will cover key elements of the NZ Building Act, NZ Compliance Schedule Handbook, and Inspections as listed on a Building Compliance Schedule document.
 They include the following:

 - SS14/2 signs for specified systems

 - SS15/2 final exits and exitways to reach a place of safety

 - SS15/3 and SS15/5 fire and smoke separations relating to means of escape